-This blog explores how business can drive inclusive growth in Africa by highlighting the key insights of the Business in Africa Conference organised at the Cambridge Judge Business School.
+This blog explores how business can drive inclusive growth in Africa by highlighting the key insights of the Business in Africa Conference organised at Cambridge Judge Business School.

 Africa is a growth story.
 The continent is home to six of the world’s fastest-growing economies and contains a vast range of untapped resources, from natural minerals to leapfrog technologies and a pool of talented youth eager to build their countries and communities.
 Most of the economic growth observed on the continent, however, has yet to be effectively translated to the broader population to foster inclusivity and impact on the ground .
-‘Re-imagining Growth in Africa’ was therefore the key theme driving the seventh annual Business in Africa Conference, a flagship event held at the Cambridge Judge Business School in the summer of 2018.
+‘Re-imagining Growth in Africa’ was therefore the key theme driving the seventh annual Business in Africa Conference, a flagship event held at Cambridge Judge Business School in the summer of 2018.

 The Business in Africa Conference is organised by the Cambridge Africa Business Network, a student society that aims to build and engage a broad community of people interested in Africa’s economic potential.
 The conference convenes this community on an annual basis to stimulate a robust dialogue about business in Africa, incorporating both practitioner and academic perspectives.
 This year, the conference concentrated on four broad sectors in discussing growth on the continent: entrepreneurship and technology; social innovation; finance and investment; and energy and infrastructure.
 This post intends to highlight notable takeaways from the conference on ‘re-imagining growth.’
 There is also a complete video recording of the conference.